-In this two-week long event from the end of May to beginning of June, the city of Sydney is transformed into a spectacular display of light, music and ideas.
+In this two-week long event, the city of Sydney is transformed into a spectacular display of light, music and ideas.
 There are a plethora of events from live musical performances at the Opera House to impressive light installations city-wide to public talks and idea exchanges from some of the world’s most brilliant minds.

-For professionals and amateurs runners alike, the 8.5-mile City-to-Surf Road Race starts in the city and winds its way to the finish line at Bondi Beach.
+For professionals and amateurs runners alike, the 8.5-mile City2Surf Road Race starts in the city and winds its way to the finish line at Bondi Beach.

 Festival of the Winds

 Hundreds of colourful and creative kites take to the sky in early September in celebration of Australia’s largest and longest-lasting kite flying tradition.
 Kite makers and spectators from around the world flock to Bondi Beach to marvel at this high-flying event.

 The Festival features a mix of contemporary and traditional works.
 It attracts thousands of jazz worshipers who flock to Manly for a week of music.

 Good Food Month